Legal status of same-sex marriage: Portugal

-In March 2001, the Socialist government of then Prime Minister António Guterres introduced legislation that would extend to same-sex couples the same rights as heterosexual couples living in a de facto union for more than two years.
+In March 2001, the Socialist government of Prime Minister António Guterres introduced legislation that would extend to same-sex couples the same rights as heterosexual couples living in a de facto union for more than two years.

 Same-sex marriage became a source of debate in February 2006 when a lesbian couple was denied a marriage license.
 They took their case to court alleging violation of the 1976 constitution which prohibits discrimination based on one's sexual orientation.
 Prime Minister José Sócrates of the Socialist Party was reelected in September 2009 and included same-sex marriage in his party's program.
 A bill recognizing same-sex marriage was proposed by the government and approved by parliament on 8 January 2010.
 However, Portugal's parliament rejected alternative proposals that included a provision to allow homosexual couples to adopt as a couple (single homosexuals can legally adopt).
 Although personally against it, the Portuguese President ratified the bill on 17 May 2010.
 The law became effective on 5 June 2010, after publication in the official gazette, on 31 May.
 The first marriage was celebrated on 7 June 2010 between Teresa Pires and Helena Paixão, the same lesbian couple that was denied a marriage licence in 2006.

 Slovenia

 In July 2006, Slovenia became the first former Yugoslav country to introduce domestic partnerships nationwide.
 In December 2009 the Slovenian government approved a new Family Code, which includes same-sex marriage and same-sex adoption.
 The bill was approved by parliament, but rejected by voters in a 2015 referendum.
 On 24 February 2017, a new law came into effect which gives same-sex partnerships all the legal rights of marriages, with the exception of adoption and in-vitro fertilisation.
-On July 8, 2022, the Slovenian Constitutional Court ruled that same-sex marriage and joint adoption by same-sex couples were legal.
+On 8 July 2022, the Slovenian Constitutional Court ruled that same-sex marriage and joint adoption by same-sex couples were legal.
 Parliament was given six months to bring legislation in line with the constitution, although the ruling took effect immediately.